cfarkas/SARS-CoV-2-freebayes/README.md

 In order to obtain SARS-CoV-2 variants from FASTA GISAID genomes, users need to use SARS-CoV-2-GISAID-freebayes and provide:

-- f: GISAID genomes in FASTA format
+- f: full path to GISAID genomes in FASTA format
-- g: path to SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
+- g: full path to SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
 - t: number of threads for calculations

 Assuming that binaries are in ```/usr/local/bin```, do the following: